bnierimi/pages/README.md

 Pages    | -[ ] .  | -[ ] .
 Labels   | -[ ] .  | -[ ] .
 Playlist | -[ ] .  | -[ ] .

+## Editor features
+- Header
+- Code .. note highlighted yet
+- Paragraph
+- List
+  - Nestedlist
+  - Checklist
+- Image
+- Quote
+-[ ] need to change the icons and the layout of the tools

 ## Getting Started
 First, run the development server: